BellowingMeadows/BellowingMeadows/testing.md

 ## Manual User Story Testing

-Testing my own user stories was achieved by applying the following criteria:
+Testing my own user stories was carried out using the following criteria:
 * The user journey must be intuitive.
 * Each user must reach their end destination within three clicks.

 ### *1. As someone who has never heard of Little Paradise before, I would like to listen to the band's music to help me decided if I should keep tabs on them.*

-* On the main navigation menu of every page, the first clickable link is that of the dedicated music page - where all available music is available to listen to. **Two clicks, one on the navigation link and one for the soundcloud playlist or YouTube video depending on preference.**
+* On the main navigation menu of every page, the first clickable link is that of the dedicated music page - where all available music is available to listen to. **Two clicks, one on the navigation link and one for the subsequent soundcloud playlist or YouTube video depending on preference.**
 * If someone misses or disregards the main navigation menu, the very first piece interactive content after the main hero image is a *call to action* box that directs straight to the music page. **Two clicks.**
 * If the user decides to scroll further on the home page without clicking on either the navigation links or the *call to action* boxes, a YouTube video appears of the band's latest single followed by a further *call to action* box that again directs to the main music page. **One click.**

 ### *2. As an existing fan who has already heard the band’s music before, I would like to know about any upcoming tour dates so that I can consider watching them live.*

 * The main navigation bar's second link is for 'Tour', which directs to the relevant section on the home page. **One click.**
-* If a user simply scrolls through the content on the home page, they will reach the tour section once they scroll past the YouTube video. **No clicks.**
+* If a user decides to scroll through the content on the home page first before using the navigation links, they will reach the tour section quickly once they scroll past the YouTube video. **No clicks.**

 ### *3. As an avid fan who has a keen interest in the band's music, I would like to see photos and find out more about the band's history so that I can feel a slightly more personal connection to them away from music.*